|On this page…|

 |Fold Initially||Specifies whether the corresponding Programming Construct displays collapsed (folded) the first time that you open a MATLAB file.|

-You can specify if, when, and how you want MATLAB to automatically save files that are open in the Editor.
+You can specify if, when, and how you want MATLAB to automatically back up files that are open in the Editor.

 On the Home tab, in the Environment section, click Preferences.
-Select Editor/Debugger > Autosave, and then adjust preference options as described in the table below.
+Select Editor/Debugger > Backup Files, and then adjust preference options as described in the table below.

 |Select to have MATLAB automatically save a copy of the files you are currently editing.|